 These are the kinds of practical planning processes you can run with a driver-based approach to forecasting and budgeting.

 The steps listed above aren’t easy to execute.
-It’s why so many finance teams remain stuck in reactive planning and budgeting processes that limit their strategic value.
+It’s why so many CFOs, FP&A teams, and finance teams at large remain stuck in reactive planning and budgeting processes that limit their strategic value.

 For your finance team to successfully implement driver-based planning, you need dedicated efforts to: